 “If you want to get more excited about your practice,” she said, “choose an outfit you want to put on.”

-Ms. Bernstein, whose book outlines daily exercises, including a daily meditation, for personal transformation, has followed a committed meditation practice for seven years.
-She regularly lectures in Marc Jacobs clothes, and recently appeared on Oprah Winfrey’s “Super Soul Sunday” show in a berry-colored Diane von Furstenberg dress.
+Ms. Bernstein, whose book outlines daily exercises, including daily meditation, for personal transformation, has followed a committed meditation practice for seven years.
+She regularly lectures in Marc Jacobs clothes and recently appeared on Oprah Winfrey’s “Super Soul Sunday” show in a berry-colored Diane von Furstenberg dress.

 Ms. Bernstein described her premeditation ritual: “I shower and put almond oil on my body before I meditate — and then I put on an outfit,” she said.
 “I don’t want to go straight from my bed to my meditation pillow, the same way you wouldn’t wear your street clothes in bed.”